madelynschaut/MS_Botany563/notebook-log.md

   export LDFLAGS="-L/usr/local/opt/bison/lib"
 ```

-downloaded cmake from https://cmake.org/download/ for macOS 10.13 or later, i downloaded "cmake-3.20.2-macos-universal.tar.gz"
+Third, I downloaded cmake from https://cmake.org/download/ for macOS 10.13 or later, and, in order to build modeltest-ng, I used the PTHREADS version steps.

-made a new build folder and set working directory for modeltest to run to:
+I made a new build folder and set working directory for modeltest to run to:
 ```
 mkdir build
 cd build
 ```

-call cmake from where it was downloaded
+Then, I ran the following in order to call cmake from where it was downloaded:
 ```
 /Users/madelynschaut/desktop/Botany563_FinalProject/software/cmake-3.20.2-macos-universal/CMake.app/Contents/bin/cmake ..
 ```

-the following was returned:
+The following was returned:
 ```
 -- The C compiler identification is AppleClang 12.0.0.12000032 -- The CXX compiler identification is AppleClang 12.0.0.12000032